jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (ii) extra pay; or
     (iii) schedular payment:
   (b) provide further rules in relation to schedular payments as set out in subsection (2):
-  (c) provide that the regulations do not apply to a particular person, or class or persons, on notification from the Commissioner.
+  (c) provide that the regulations do not apply to a particular person, or class of persons, on notification from the Commissioner.
 Schedular payments
 (2) For the purposes of subsection (1)﻿(b), regulations may be made under this Act or the Tax Administration Act 1994 in relation to schedular payments for the following purposes:
   (a) to set the amount of tax for a particular schedular payment or particular class of schedular payment: